 - Equipment: MELSEC iQ-R Series CPU Module

 - Vulnerabilities: Exposure of Sensitive Information to an Unauthorized Actor, Insufficiently Protected Credentials, Overly Restrictive Account Lockout Mechanism

 2. UPDATE INFORMATION

 This updated advisory is a follow-up to the original advisory titled “ICSA-21-250-01 Mitsubishi Electric MELSEC iQ-R Series” that was published September 07, 2021, on the ICS webpage on cisa.gov/ICS

 3. RISK EVALUATION

 Successful exploitation of these vulnerabilities could allow a remote attacker unauthorized access to legitimate usernames, CPU module access, or the ability to deny access to legitimate users.

 --------- Begin Update A part 1 of 2 ---------

-Mitsubishi Electric reports the vulnerability affects the following MELSEC CPU Modules:
+Mitsubishi Electric reports these vulnerabilities affect the following MELSEC products: